Starkiller645/angel/README.md

 # Features

 * Currently has ability to view all subreddits
-* Can sign in and authenticate to Reddit, view subscribed subreddits and up/downvote posts
+* Can sign in and authenticate to Reddit, view subscribed subreddits and up/downvoting of posts
+* Can view v.redd.it and YouTube videos, with sound
+* Can view i.redd.it and Imgur images

 # To Do